jtyrrell86/Capstone-1/README.md

     </div>
 <br>

 ## Has Legalization of Recreational Marijuana had a Measurable Impact?
+From my prior analysis it appears as though asthma hospitalization rates have actually decreased.
+In order to more confidently state that rates have decreased I removed the filters I had in place to return more aggregated data in order to increase my sample size before conducting a T-Test and finding a p-value.
+In removing those filters to look at data on the county-level for each gender, for each of the five age groups, and for all counties I discovered significant inconsistancies.
+Though there were some counties that had reported data for both genders and each of the five age groups many did not.
+I'll disccuss this furthur in my lessons learned section, but to be as inclusive as possible used all data that at least had a rate, a gender, and an age group.

+I chose to use Welches T-test because because both of my sample sizes and variances were unequal.
+My null hypothesis was that the means of both samples were equal and my alternate hypothesis is that they are not.
+I first calculated Welches T-statistic and then used welch satterwithe to calculate degrees of freedom.
+Finnally, I plotted the p-value Region, as shown below, and calculated the p-value.

 [Figure 1.4]

+With a p- value of 3.7040031153345865e-07 as shown above I was able to reject the null hypothesis.
+Once rejected I still needed to answer the question did it difinitivly decrease.
+To do this I plotted the probability dencisty function

+for each sample from my data sets normal dis pdf of

+[Figure 1.5]
     <div align="center">
         <img src="images/Condenced_Distribution_of_Asthma_Hospitalization_Rates.png" width="" height="">
     </div>